skurhse/trans-hotlines/README.rst

 - An active list of hotline resources for trans and questioning people.

-- All hotlines are 100% free and confidential.
+- All included hotlines are 100% free and confidential.

 .. contents:: Hotline Categories